Configuring Customer Central for Passkey Management

 The Directory (tenant) ID - the unique identifier that represents your organization's Microsoft Entra ID instance

-This ID is used to identify which directory your Device Management application should communicate with and authenticate against.
+This ID is used to identify which directory your Passkey Management application should communicate with and authenticate against.

-The Application (client) ID - the unique identifier that Microsoft Entra ID assigned to your Device Management application when you registered it
+The Application (client) ID - the unique identifier that Microsoft Entra ID assigned to your Passkey Management application when you registered it

 This ID is used to identify your application when it authenticates with Microsoft Entra ID.

-Secret - the Value of the client secret credential used by your Device Management application to identify itself when requesting a token
+Secret - the Value of the client secret credential used by your Passkey Management application to identify itself when requesting a token

 Note: This Value is only displayed when the secret is generated and cannot be displayed again.If you do not know the secret's value, you must generate a new secret.